-Convulsions, with stiffness of the limbs or of the body, thumbs drawn in, fingers clenched; if convulsions occur in children,. give Calc. phos. alternately.
+Convulsions, with stiffness of the limbs or of the body, thumbs drawn in, fingers clenched; if convulsions occur in children, give Calcium phosphate alternately.
 Over stimulation of nerve fibres.
-Cough, true spasmodic, coming in fits, paroxysms; if accompanied with a spit, see Expectoration.
+Cough, true spasmodic, coming in fits paroxysms; if accompanied with a spit, see Expectoration.